3xMoha/cpp_Project/README.md

 mingw32-make clean
 ```

+## Running the code without makefile

 The compilation command use inside the makefile is:

 ```bash
 g++ main.cpp sort.cpp sort_d.cpp complete_d.cpp complete_i.cpp task_comp.cpp task_comp_d.cpp compare.cpp -o sorting_program
 ```
-## Running the code

-Since the compiled `sorting_program.exe` already exists, with a working installation of C++, you should be able to execute `.\sorting_program.exe` inside the working folder to run the program.
+This creates the `sorting_program` executable that you can call in your cdm `.\sorting_program.exe` and the program should run normally

 ## Expected Output